diffpy/diffpy.cmi/docs/source/available-packs.rst

 The ``core`` pack provides the essential building blocks for creating and running regression workflows in ``diffpy.cmi``.

+This pack was created by members of the Billinge Group and the DiffPy community.

 - ``packaging``
 - ``PyYAML``
 - ``diffpy.utils``